whatisnuclear/website/energy-density.md

 Another factor worth considering is how complete the fuel is consumed.
 For example, a wood fire may burn out before all the energy is extracted from the wood.
-In traditional LWR nuclear power plants, usually only 5-7% of the energy of the fuel is extracted.
+In traditional LWR nuclear power plants, usually only 5-7% of the fuel's energy is extracted.
 Furthermore, the fuel has already gone through an enrichment process so only about 1% of the energy of the mined resource is used.
 Advanced nuclear power plants called [breeder reactors]({% link recycling.md %}) such as the [liquid metal fast breeder reactor]({% link